tanish5nov/EVAL/README.md

 EVAL, an online assessment system designed to facilitate efficient question management and testing processes.

-# Question Bank:
+# Overview:
 A centralized repository, allowing for efficient retrieval and management of questions.
 The question schema includes various attributes such as problem statements, options, difficulty levels, and subjects.

-# Test Bank:
 This module organizes questions into structured test sections.
 Each test bank can contain multiple sections, enabling a versatile assessment design.
 <br>

 # Design Links: